Lightweight training is a good workout for improving endurance and strength.

 Yes, you will.

-In fact, you don’t actually need to lift heavier weights to get stronger.
+In fact, you don’t need to lift heavier weights to get stronger.

-Lifting light weight can do as much as lifting heavy weights in building strength and muscles mass.
+Lifting light weights can do as much as lifting heavy weights in building strength and muscle mass.

-Just as long you are almost reaching the failure point where your muscles fiber is subjected to longer stress and starting to exhausting.
+Just as long you are almost reaching the failure point where your muscle fiber is subjected to longer stress and starting to be exhausted.
 This is when you are hitting the gains.
 You just need to know when to stop!
 That’s all.

-You can still get stronger by lifting heavy weights but more muscles fiber is needed during the lift to reach the fatigue level.
+You can still get stronger by lifting heavy weights but more muscle fiber is needed during the lift to reach the fatigue level.
 More protein macronutrient is needed to rebuild muscle fiber.

 Can you get a big chest and big arms with light weights?